elastic/ansible-elasticsearch/docs/multi-instance.md

 If you have single-instances hosts and want to upgrade from previous versions of the role:

-### Procedure with datas move
+### Procedure with data move

-This procedure will allow you to move your datas to the new standard paths (see [#581](https://github.com/elastic/ansible-elasticsearch/issues/581)):
+This procedure will allow you to move your data to the new standard paths (see [#581](https://github.com/elastic/ansible-elasticsearch/issues/581)):

 1. Stop Elasticsearch before the migration

-2. Migrate your datas to the new standard paths:
+2. Migrate your data to the new standard paths:
 ```
 # mv /etc/elasticsearch/${ES_INSTANCE_NAME}/* /etc/elasticsearch/ && rm -fr /etc/elasticsearch/${ES_INSTANCE_NAME}/
 mv: overwrite '/etc/elasticsearch/elasticsearch.keystore'? y